Acren/AutoSettings-Docs/docs/settings.md

 ```

 If specified, the value in the file will apply when the engine is initialized, which will then be overridden by user's saved value if it has been changed.

+For setting quality levels on different devices, it's recommended to use the [Device Profiles](https://docs.unrealengine.com/en-US/Platforms/DeviceProfiles/index.html) system.

 # Value Masks